 A healthy home workstation

 Many of us are working from home like we may never have done before.
 Our world has changed; some changes will be temporary and some might become permanent.
-But regardless of it being permanent or temporary, you may be setting up a home workspace.
+But regardless of it being permanent or temporary, you may need some tips for creating a healthy home workspace.

 The first thing to consider if you are uncomfortable is to change your body positioning.
 Many of us will use a laptop computer while at home.
 It’s an incredibly versatile piece of equipment, but can create a few muscle problems.